memakeit/mmi-curl/README.md

 * http_headers
 * curl_options

-The `mexec` method requests can contain the following key:
+The `mexec` method allows parallel requests to be made using different HTTP methods by supporting the additional key:

 * method

-The `mexec` method allows parallel requests to be made using different HTTP methods.
 Each array of request settings can be associated with a key (recommended for easier extraction of results):
  > $requests = array
  > (